Sales Tax

 Often, municipalities add a local tax to the state percentage.
 You must collect the full rate for your municipality.
 To determine if there are additional local sales tax collection requirements, please visit DOR here.

 Additionally, sellers must keep an actual record of all sales and must report taxes at the applicable rate, based on sales reflected in the records.
-Records must be maintained in sufficient detail to support all receipts reported with regard to supplements, orthotics, and other medical appliances.
+Records must be maintained in sufficient detail to support all receipts reported for sales of supplements, orthotics, and other medical appliances.

 Lastly, chiropractic physicians who sell nutritional supplements, orthotics, and other medical appliances must file sales tax forms (ST-1) according to the schedule defined by DOR.